libelle17/neuserver/README.md

 insertion of the program user or (if root) the user chosen for the capisuite as samba user.
 In case a Suse firewall is present, allow samba-server for &quot;external zone&quot;.
-After calling neuserver, the directories mentioned in 8) should be readable via samba within a local network and the directory for faxes to be sent should also be writable.</p>
+After calling neuentw, the directories mentioned in 8) should be readable via samba within a local network and the directory for faxes to be sent should also be writable.</p>